induja0107/vault_setup/README.md

 Word of Caution:

     This is intended only for dev and test environments, please do not use it on production environment boxes as SSL keys are not configured yet.
+Use the ssl certs and https when you are production ready and have working certificates for your environments.